 When you create a Facebook lead ad form, you may be unintentionally limiting your distribution.
 In some cases, this may be fine — even preferred.
 In most cases, though, advertisers may be surprised that this is happening.

 When creating your form, toggle over to the (often ignored) “Settings” tab.

-As you can see in the screengrab above, Facebook limits the audience of your lead ad form to “restricted” by default.
+As you can see in the screengrab above, Facebook limits the This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of your lead ad form to “restricted” by default.
 If you don’t target someone, they won’t see it and can’t complete it.

 The natural impulse may be, “Well, duh,” but you’re missing an important group.
 What if someone you targeted shares your ad?
 Do you want to allow others to complete the form?

 In some cases, the answer might actually be “no.” You may want to provide something to a very select group.

 But in most cases, you probably want to keep it open to anyone, even if they weren’t targeted.
 I almost always switch this to “open.”